ChetanDalave/chetan_demo/README.md

 # chetan_demo
-This is my first practical
+This is my first practical.
+Owner is Chetan.